M&S Everyday Savings Account

 Can M&S Bank change the interest rate?

 Yes, the interest rate is variable.
-We can change the interest rate on this account in line with clause 24 of the M&S Everyday Savings Account Terms and Conditions:
+We can change the interest rate on this account in line with the account Terms and Conditions.

 If we increase the rate of interest, we'll tell you personally within 30 days of the change.